gisle/isoweek/README.rst

     All arguments are required.
 Arguments should be ints.

-    If the week number isn't within the range of the given year, the year is adjusted to make week within range.
+    If the week number isn't within the range of the given year, the year is adjusted to make week number within range.
 The final year must be within range 1 to 9999.
+If not ValueError is raised.

 Other constructors, all class methods: